What is hypoglycemia?

 - Learn what can trigger low blood glucose levels

 - Know your blood sugar range and check your blood sugar regularly with a blood glucose monitor, especially if you’re about to drive or if you’re experienced hypoglycemia unawareness.
 For people with diabetes, a blood glucose level below 70 mg/dL (milligrams per deciliter) is considered hypoglycemia

 - Take your blood glucose-lowering medications at the same time each day

 - Don’t skip meals.
 And keep specially formulated glucose products or snacks handy

 - Work with a registered dietitian to develop a meal plan that’s right for you.
 People with diabetes should eat regular meals, have enough food at each meal, and not skip meals or snacks

 - Drinking alcohol, especially on an empty stomach, can cause hypoglycemia, even a day or two later.
 Heavy drinking can be particularly dangerous for people taking insulin or medications that increase insulin production.
 Always have a snack or a meal when drinking alcohol

 - Exercise can lower your blood sugar.
 Check your blood glucose level before and during physical activity.
-And have snack if your level is too low
+And have a snack if your level is too low

 - Wear a medical identification bracelet or necklace

-- Tell family, friends, and coworkers about the symptoms of hypoglycemia and how they can help if needed
+- Tell family, friends, and coworkers about symptoms of hypoglycemia and how they can help if needed